TYPO3-Documentation/render-guides/Documentation/Developer/Theme-customization.rst

 Theme Customization
 ===================

-The theme provided by this package is prepared to be integrated into the typo3 website.
+The theme provided by this package is prepared to be integrated into the TYPO3 documentation website.
 Templates are written in twig_ and uses components provided by `phpDocumentor/guides`_.
 The theme is using bootstrap_ as a base framework.